Environmental impact of pharmaceuticals and personal care products: Fate of pharmaceuticals in sewage treatment plants

 The fate of incoming pharmaceutical residues in the STP is unpredictable.
-Some substances seem to be more or less completely eliminated, while others pass the different steps in the STP unaffected.
+Some substances seem to be more or less eliminated, while others pass the different steps in the STP unaffected.
 There is no systematic knowledge at hand to predict how and why this happens.

 Pharmaceutical residues that have been conjugated (bound to a bile acid) before being excreted from the patients may undergo de-conjugation in the STP, yielding higher levels of free pharmaceutical substance in the outlet from the STP than in its incoming water.
 Some pharmaceuticals with large sales volumes have not been detected in the incoming water to the STP, indicating that complete metabolism and degradation must have occurred already in the patient or during the transport of sewage from the household to the STP.

 Regulation

 United States

 In the United States, EPA has published wastewater regulations for pharmaceutical manufacturing plants.
 EPA has also issued air pollution regulations for manufacturing facilities.

-EPA published regulations for hazardous waste disposal of pharmaceuticals by health care facilities in 2019.
-The agency also studied disposal practices for health care facilities where unused pharmaceuticals might be flushed rather than placed in solid waste, but did not develop wastewater regulations.
+In 2009 the agency studied disposal practices for health care facilities where unused pharmaceuticals might be flushed (i.e. discharged to an STP or a water body) rather than placed in solid waste, but did not develop wastewater regulations.

 There are no national regulations covering disposal by consumers to sewage treatment plants (i.e., disposed down the drain).
 To address pharmaceuticals that may be present in drinking water, in 2009 EPA added three birth control substances and one antibiotic to its Contaminant Candidate List (CCL 3) for possible regulation under the Safe Drinking Water Act.

+EPA published regulations for hazardous waste disposal of pharmaceuticals by health care facilities in 2019.

 In 2019, the United States Virgin Islands banned coral damaging sunscreens, in a growing trend to try to protect coral reefs.